-A party seeking enforcement of a foreign executory title first has to request a leave for enforcement from the respective court (see the answer to question 2.4 for information regarding the territorial jurisdiction of the district courts).
-The party may combine such request with a request for an enforcement authorisation.
+A party seeking enforcement of a foreign executory title has to first request a leave for enforcement from the competent court (see the answer to question 2.4 for information regarding the territorial jurisdiction of the district courts).
+The party may combine such a request with a request for an enforcement authorisation.
 Where this is the case, the court will decide on both issues simultaneously.

-The court will examine the aforementioned grounds for granting leave for enforcement (see the answer to question 2.3), as well as the grounds for refusing enforcement in ex parte proceedings, and will decide based only on documents, i.e., without conducting a hearing or else involving the debtor.
-This procedure was designed to grant the creditor the advantage of surprising enforcement access.
+The court will examine the aforementioned grounds for granting leave for enforcement (see the answer to question 2.3) as well as the grounds for refusing enforcement in ex parte proceedings, and will decide based only on documents, i.e., without conducting a hearing or otherwise involving the debtor.
+This procedure was designed to grant the creditor an advantage when initiating and executing enforcement.

 Both parties may raise an appeal against the district court's order on the request for leave for enforcement.
 Since the first instance proceedings are conducted without the debtor being granted the right to be heard, Section 411(2) no. 2 allows for the debtor to introduce new facts in the course of such appeal proceedings.
 Notably, the debtor is required to raise all grounds for refusing the creditor's requests already with the appeal.
-Any grounds not invoked in the appeal will be precluded with the exception of grounds that the debtor could not be aware of.
+Any grounds not invoked in the appeal will be precluded with the exception of grounds that the debtor could not have been aware of.
 The competent regional court will hear the appeal in inter partes proceedings.
 Generally, an appeal may be filed within four weeks from the day the decision on the request for leave for enforcement is served upon the debtor personally or at his habitual residence.
-If, however, the debtor's seat or habitual residence is not in Austria and the appellate proceeding is their first chance to participate in the proceedings, this time period amounts to eight weeks.
-This does not, however, affect the time period for the creditor's reply to the appeal, which will not exceed four weeks.
+However, if the debtor's seat or habitual residence is not in Austria and the appeal is their first chance to participate in the proceedings, this time period amounts to eight weeks.
+Nonetheless, this does not affect the time period for the creditor's reply to the appeal, which will not exceed four weeks.

-As discussed above, a leave for enforcement as well as an enforcement authorisation may be ordered by an Austrian court regardless of whether the respective executory title is subject to appellate proceedings in its jurisdiction of origin.
+As discussed above, a leave for enforcement and an enforcement authorisation may be ordered by an Austrian court regardless of whether the respective executory title is subject to appellate proceedings in its jurisdiction of origin.
 Therefore, the debtor may request the respective enforcement court of second instance to stay the appellate proceedings until the executory title becomes final and binding in the jurisdiction in which it has been rendered.
 During such a stay of the proceedings, the creditor may have the debtor's assets seized but not liquidated.
-The Austrian enforcement court may order the creditor to provide security for any such permitted enforcement measure the creditor takes during the stay.
+The Austrian enforcement court may order the creditor to provide security for any permitted enforcement measure the creditor takes during the stay.